Rafiat Sule

 Rafiat Folakemi Sule (born 3 August 2000), is a Nigerian professional footballer who plays as a forward at club level for the Bari-based A.S.D.
 Pink Sport Time, in Italian Serie A. She previously donned the colours of Rivers Angels, and was top scorer in the league for two consecutive seasons.
 She has been described as "technically sound" with a sharp eye for goals from all distance.

 Club career

-In May 2015, Sule reiterated her full belief in the ability of her teammates and manager in the ongoing season.
-She opined that she was convinced that Bayelsa Queens will end the season in a good position.
 During the 2015 season, Sule scored 11 goals in the league and two goals in the Federations Cup.
 She dedicated her golden boot to her deceased father and to her teammates for the motivation, describing the award as a sign that she was on the right path to realize her dreams.
 In 2016, her performance for Bayelsa Queens led to her nomination for the May 2016 player of the month.
 In March 2017, Sule, alongside Cecilia Nku, Halimatu Ayinde and Tochukwu Oluehi, were signed by Rivers Angels.

 At the 2017 Ladies in Sports conference, Sule was honoured for her outstanding performance during the previous season.

-She joins the Italian Serie A A.S.D.
+She joined the Italian Serie A A.S.D.
 Pink Sport Time team based in Bari in August 2020.